TEDDY DRAPER, JR. STORY

 Draper states that the most welcome surprises in his career came in 1986 at the Gallup Inter-tribal Ceremonial arts competition where he took 'best in category rosette' as well as a blue ribbon in the oil painting division, and again in 1988 when he received a blue ribbon for the best miniature oil painting at the Santa Fe Indian Market.
 These are just a few in the long list of first place ribbons he has received, a list that includes best miniature at the Navajo NationFair in 1986, 1987, and 1988; best watercolors at the Navajo Nation Fair in 1986 and 1987 and also at the Gallup Area Arts Council Fair in 1984.
 Draper's pastels won blue ribbons at the Gallup Area Arts Council Fair in 1984 and 1985, the Navajo Nation Fair in 1986 and 1987, and the New Mexico State Fair in 1988.

-Renowned Navajo Artist, Teddy Draper, Jr. will be exhibiting his work at the Santa Fe, NM Indian Market, August 18-19, 2018.
-Visit him there to see his new pastel paintings and one-of-a-kind Navajo traditional and contemporary Navajo jewelry creations.
+Renowned Navajo Artist, Teddy Draper, Jr. exhibited his work at the Santa Fe, NM Indian Market, August 18-19, 2018.
+He is planning to be there in 2019 with new pastel paintings and his one-of-a-kind Navajo traditional and contemporary Navajo Jewelry creations.

 Education & Appointments